 - Access to HIV and HBV laboratories must be restricted to authorized individuals, appropriately trained.
 The PI is responsible for determining who is authorized and properly trained. - Laboratory doors must be posted with the universal biohazard symbol, the name of the agent manipulated, and other appropriate warning signs.
-The door will be kept closed when work with HIV or HBV is in progress. - All aerosol-generating and open-container activities of potentially infectious materials must be conducted with appropriate containment (e.g., in a biological safety cabinet or other physical containment devices within a containment module).
-Such work must not be conducted on the open bench. - Biological safety cabinets must be certified when installed, at least annually thereafter while in use, when they are relocated, or there is reasonable cause to have them tested.
+The door will be kept closed when work with HIV or HBV is in progress. - Autoclave(s) used for BBP decontamination should be enrolled in the EHS-administered autoclave performance-testing program, and tested at the applicable interval.
+See EHS SOPs Autoclave Operation and Use and Autoclave Performance Testing for additional guidance. - All aerosol-generating and open-container activities of potentially infectious materials must be conducted with appropriate containment (e.g., in a biological safety cabinet or other physical containment devices within a containment module).
+Such work must not be conducted on the open bench.
+If use of a biological safety cabinet is not feasible, the IBC may approve other appropriate control(s) (i.e., PPE, respirators, centrifuge safety cups, sealed centrifuge rotors, containment caging for animals, etc.). - Biological safety cabinets must be certified when installed, at least annually thereafter while in use, when they are relocated, or there is reasonable cause to have them tested.
 Have your Building Maintenance Report call the UNL Facilities Service Desk at 472-1550 or email at servicedesk@unl.edu to request services. - Each laboratory shall contain a facility for hand-washing and an emergency eyewash facility, readily available within the work area. - Vacuum lines must be protected with high-efficiency particulate air (HEPA) filters and liquid disinfectant traps.
 Filters must be checked routinely and maintained or replaced as necessary.
 (Figure 1) Disinfectant traps should be emptied with 75% full.
 Prior to disposal, more disinfectant should be added to the container to ensure proper disinfection.